 Cash from operations – Capital expenditures (CAPEX) + Net debt

 The free cash flow formula is as follows:

 FCF = Cash from Operations – Capital expenditures

 My personal opinion is that free cash flow is one of the best ways of measuring a company’s health.

-Much as in your own finances, you want as much money over, after you have paid your bills.
+Much as in your finances, you want as much money over after paying your bills.